Huffing Inhalants: The Household Agent Of Death

 • Cold sweat

 Check your products before you bring them into your home.
 Educate yourself and your loved ones.
-If you suspect that someone in your home is abusing inhalants – and Huffing -seek professional advice immediately.
+If you suspect that someone in your home is abusing inhalants and Huffing or abusing Alcohol or drugs -seek professional advice immediately.